Loyalty programs helps businesses retain clients and encourages them to continue to work with your business.

 What is a loyalty rewards program?

-A loyalty program is a rewards program created by an organisation that is provided to clients who are frequent buyers.
+A loyalty program is a rewards program created by an organisation that is provided to clients who are frequent buyers or new customers to encourage a repeat purchase.
 A loyalty program gives a customer free downloads, rewards, coupons or even special access to new products.
 The end goal for a loyalty program is to offer incentives to consumers to stay with one company instead of switching.

 How well do loyalty programs actually work?